The best ways to dry out your wet running shoes and walking boots

 Newspaper

-One of the most effective treatments to help dry out your footwear is to compact crumpled newspaper sheets and stand the damp boots in a non-heated area.
-Refresh the newspaper often until they are thoroughly dried.
+One of the most effective treatments for drying out footwear is compacting crumpled newspaper sheets and standing the damp boots in a non-heated area.
+Refresh the newspaper often until the boots are thoroughly dried.

 Towel

-Similarly to the newspaper drying hint, a towel will absorb any excess liquid inside your wet shoes.
-First, ensure any excess mud is removed, then push the corners of the towel down inside the toe area.
+Like the newspaper drying hint, a towel absorbs liquid inside your wet shoes.
+First, remove any excess mud, then push the corners of the towel down inside the toe area.
 Wrap the remaining towel around the outside of the shoes and leave for several hours.
 You may have to repeat the process with a dry towel.

 Rice